Enjoy sex like you used to

 Before trying out pegging, it’s important to mentally and physically prepare.
 Going into the experience, Eric felt nervous.
 He spoke with some friends who were more experienced with anal sex, and they advised him to douche before anal play, so he made a “very specific trip” to the pharmacy.

 He also accompanied his girlfriend to buy the necessary equipment.
-They co-paid for the harness and dildo, which he decided to gift to her when they eventually broke up.
+They shared the cost of the harness and dildo, which he decided to gift to her when they eventually broke up.

 How to Start a Pegging Session

-At the time, Eric lived in University of California, Berkeley Student Cooperative housing and shared his bedroom with two other people.
-To get more privacy, he and his girlfriend would often have sex at her parents' home nearby, in her childhood bedroom.
-The day of the pegging encounter, they got started with foreplay, which is a smart precursor to any sexual activity—but particularly in this case.
+The day of the pegging encounter, Eric and his girlfriend got started with foreplay, which is a smart precursor to any sexual activity—but particularly in this case.
 “Foreplay is key for all anal,” he says.

 After Eric’s girlfriend used her fingers, tongue, and a butt plug to prepare his body, she lifted his legs and penetrated.